 What causes hoarseness?
 28 possible conditions

-Hoarseness, an abnormal change in your voice, is a common symptom often experienced with a dry, scratchy throat.
-If you are hoarse, you may have a raspy, weak, or airy quality to your voice that prevents you from making smooth vocal sounds.
+Hoarseness, an abnormal change in your voice, is a common condition that’s often experienced in conjunction with a dry or scratchy throat.
+If your voice is hoarse, you may have a raspy, weak, or airy quality to your voice that prevents you from making smooth vocal sounds.

-This symptom commonly stems from an issue with the vocal cords and may involve an inflamed larynx.
+This symptom commonly stems from an issue with the vocal cords and may involve an inflamed larynx (voice box).
 This is known as laryngitis.
-If you have persistent hoarseness—lasting for more than a couple of weeks—seek prompt medical attention, as you may have a serious underlying medical condition.
+If you have persistent hoarseness lasting for more than 10 days, seek prompt medical attention, as you may have a serious underlying medical condition.

 Hoarseness is typically caused by a viral infection in the upper respiratory tract.
-Other common factors that can cause, contribute, or worsen your condition include:
+Other common factors that can cause, contribute to, or worsen your condition include:

 - acid reflux